 You should find up to eleven sizes available—starting from 3X Small and going up to 5X Large.
 The average range of sizes available is five (small, medium, large, extra-large and extra extra-large) and they have two possible fits: tight and standard.

 That means ten alternatives to choose from.
-Of course the problem is that these brands do not have one standard protocol for measuring size.
-In some cases it is measured combining three circumferences taken respectively at calf, ten centimeters above knee joint and at your thigh.
+Of course, the problem is that these brands do not have one standard protocol for measuring size.
+In some cases, it is measured combining three circumferences taken respectively at the calf, ten centimeters above the knee joint and at your thigh.

 How To Choose the Right Size Knee Sleeve?

 This variation makes it confusing for an average user to find an easy way to get the right fit.
 The ideal method of choosing the right size and fit would be to go to the shop and try the sleeves on, sit, flex your knees, and walk and jump?